CalHenry/job-scraper-llm-comparison/README.md

 Use traditional techniques:
 - when the content to process is huge.
 Either big files, or big groups of small files
 - when speed is a primary concern.
 When the execution has to be fast/optimized
+- when the input follows a defined format or pattern that is easy to convert to code logic
 - when robustness is a primary concern.
-LLMs are still black boxes that have unexpected behaviors, whereas Python code can be rooted to the C implementations if it is ever needed to have a complete understanding of how the machine acts.
+LLMs are black boxes that have unexpected behaviors, whereas outside of bugs, we have a very good control and understanding of regular code execution.

 ### Lessons learned: Model behavior insights, preprocessing importance